Whitewater Rafting Terms and Lingo To Know

 Classes

 Every river is put into a class depending on the difficulty of the rapids.
 Classes are numbered and pretty easy to understand.
-The best part of the classification system, it’s internationally recognized.
+The best part of the classification system is that it’s internationally recognized.

 - Class 1- Class 1 rapids are very easy.
 Some pros will tell you that class 1 rapids are pretty much just a lazy river with few to no rapids.
 Also, if you fall out of the raft, you can easily swim or stand and walk back to the raft.

 - Class 2- Class 2 rapids have more rapids than class 1 but are still relatively small and easy to maneuver.
-Self-rescue can be done but depending on where you are may require assistance.
+Self-rescue can be done, but it may require assistance depending on where you are.

-- Class 4- Class 4 rapids are intense and definitely require experience.
-The rapids are more intense and the danger level is for advanced rafters.
+- Class 4- Class 4 rapids are intense and require experience.
+The rapids are more intense, and advanced rafters have higher danger levels.

 - Class 5- Class 5 rapids are for experts only.
-Not only is experience necessary but a high level of fitness is recommended.
+Experience is necessary, and a high level of fitness is recommended.

 - Class 6- Class 6 rapids are a monster all their own.
-If rapids are known as class 6 that means either the rapids are so big that no one has done them yet or they are constantly changing.
-A constant change means you will need to know how to maneuver out of every situation and if not, rescue may be impossible.
+If rapids are known as class 6, they are so big that no one has done them yet, or they are constantly changing.
+A constant change means you will need to know how to maneuver out of every situation, and if you do not, rescue may be impossible.

 Eddy